Authors: Maiju Issakainen, Sini Puustinen & Raija Kuisma / Submitted: 04 June 2020.

 In the beginning there was…

 The decision from the start of the remote teaching period on 16th of March was that lessons were held according to the planned timetable, with only minor changes in MSK courses.
-This meant that contact lessons, which included applying theory into practice and practising physiotherapy skills, were held online instead of in a classroom.
+Planned timetable included scheduled theory and practice sessions, both teacher led and independent individual and group work sessions.
+Contact lessons, which included applying theory into practice and practising physiotherapy skills, were held online in Moodle learning environment using Collaborate tool instead of in a classroom.
+Independent work sessions were structured around preplanned learning tasks and students submitted evidence in different formats of their learning into the Moodle.
+Collaborate made it possible to divide the cohort in to smaller groups during the learning session.
+Students were encouraged and instructed to use Collaborate in individual group work.
 According to the students, staying in planned timetable helped them to organize their everyday life’s schedule and kept up the motivation to study.
 For teachers, it meant the chance to follow preplanned pedagogical manuscripts of the courses systematically.

 Remote teaching and learning

-Following the Flipped Learning principle, before the online lessons, students worked with learning assignments, e.g. watched online lectures, videos or read about the new subject, as planned in the pedagogical manuscript.
-Students felt that the assignments, during the remote teaching, improved their learning “Assignments and course materials were designed to support learning.”
+Following the Flipped Learning principle, before the online lessons, students worked with learning tasks independently, e.g. watched online lectures, videos or read about the new subject, as planned in the pedagogical manuscript.
+E.g. based on a study guide, students were palpating bony landmarks and marked them to their partner which they then photographed and returned to the Moodle for the teacher to evaluate.
+Students felt that these learning tasks, during the remote teaching, improved their learning “Assignments and course materials were designed to support learning.”

-Online lessons were broadcasted mostly via Collaborate LTI (Moodle tool), where all students can participate simultaneously.
+Online lessons were broadcasted mostly via Collaborate LTI (Moodle tool).
 Usually, online lectures started with a discussion about theories or concepts of the topic.
 The Collaborate LTI includes easily used audience response system, i.e. polling tool which enabled fast iteration of core concepts or level of learning.
-It was also an easy way to activate all participants.
-Students expressed that it was important to be able to ask questions during remote lectures that had arisen with the pre-assignments.
+It was also an easy way to activate all participants in the beginning of the lesson, eg. the teacher showed a pre-recorded video of a skill application which students then practiced remotely.
+Students told that it was important during remote lectures to be able to ask questions that had arisen with the pre-assignments.
 Students felt that the threshold to ask questions during online lessons was low: “Remote learning was useful because the questions to be considered were answered.”
 This way discussions and exchange of ideas arose easily.
 Students were also encouraged to exchange their own experiences of the discussed subjects during the online lessons in a similar way as in contact lessons.
 Flipped classroom and learning approach enabled students to deepen their learning together by discussions and teamwork during online lectures.

-Especially videos as learning materials supported remote learning process and most students were able to practice skills with classmates in their own environment.
+Video materials supported students’ learning and with them most students were able to choose the time and place to practice skills with their classmates.
 During the remote teaching period, teachers provided or linked relevant videos to the Moodle e-learning environment for students to support their learning but students were also encouraged to find and share reliable and suitable material by themselves.
 It allowed students also to practice information retrieval and critical evaluation skills.
-In addition to the videos, teaching material was also in the text format to support different learners which provided good feedback: “The materials were in the form of videos as well as readable texts, which was a good thing for learning.”
+In addition to the videos, teaching material was also in the text format to support different learners and this received positive feedback: “The materials were in the form of videos as well as readable texts, which was a good thing for learning.”

 The Importance of the Feedback

-Teachers in MSK courses decided that they will give additional feedback to the students on their independent assignments and videos of the practical skills, which students perceived to be very helpful for learning: “The individual feedback from the teacher on the assignments was relevant and important.”
-It seems that written feedback is especially important to students.
+Teachers in MSK courses decided that they will give additional feedback to the students on their independent tasks and videos of the practical skills, which students perceived to be very helpful for learning: “The individual feedback from the teacher on the tasks was relevant and important.”
+It seems that especially written feedback is important to students.
 Students felt that they received feedback of their theoretical and practical competence which encouraged them to study.
 Surprisingly during the remote teaching, the satisfaction with the amount of feedback was higher than normal: “The feedback from the teacher was extensive and rewarding.”

 Video and text material in theoretical and practical MSK topics seemed to support students’ learning and especially video material could be used more in the future.
 This experience confirmed that students are very capable in self- directed teacher-guided learning and are able to search and find appropriate, relevant and evidence-based learning material on MSK physiotherapy.
 They are also capable and keen to share learning material and learn from each other.
 After the three-month remote teaching period, the teachers also learnt to trust and give the responsibility of learning to students, they take it and learn regardless of the circumstances.
 “The teacher can only open the door; the student must walk in and discover” (Anonymous).